oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>vi datasafejob.sh</copy>
     ```

 3. Add the following content to the SH file.
 Notice that we use a slightly different Java command in this step than in task 13.
 To execute the class file from anywhere, we need to include the path to the `examples` directory in the class path.
+Again, we are using `oci-java-sdk-full-2.27.0.jar`.
+Be sure to use the correct version on your system.
+Substitute `compartment-ocid-for-target-database` with your own compartment OCID.

     ```text
     <copy>#!/bin/bash

-    export BUCKET=DataSafeAuditDataBucket
+    export BUCKET=DataSafeAuditData

-    export COMPARTMENT=ocid1.compartment.oc1..aaaaaaaaagz53obpmrdli3lcdl5u36wd6nkrbi4kpvduvyqlmm4w2krpediq
+    export COMPARTMENT=compartment-ocid-for-target-database

     java -cp /usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-2.27.0.jar:/usr/lib64/java-oci-sdk/third-party/lib/*:/usr/lib64/java-oci-sdk/examples DataSafeRestAPIClientExample $BUCKET $COMPARTMENT</copy>
     ```